You are here

 - internal cost share, PIs from multiple departments across campus,

-The pilot session of the new Navigate: Lunch & Learn series is open to all members of the research administration community.
+The Navigate: Lunch & Learn series is open to all members of the research administration community.
 There is no cost to attend.
-During the sessions, we will provide a basic overview on a topic and discuss its importance as it relates to the research administration community.
-Light refreshments will be served.
-Stay tuned to this page and future RAPid communications for information about upcoming sessions.
+During the sessions, we will provide a basic overview of a topic and discuss its importance as it relates to the research administration community.

 View our Video on Research Administration